Novelist · Fiction Across Genres

 Not sure where to begin?

 If you read historical fiction, start with Blood and Faith — Crusader Outremer, a fallen king, a long penance.
-If you read literary or speculative epic, start with The Gate of Bones — the world before we were alone in it.
+If you read near-future thriller, start with Monarch Bridge — one route, one promise, one city about to crack.
 Either way, the next book is on me.
 Sign up for the newsletter.

 Get the newsletter